hacker65536/myit/azure/azure-cli-install.md

 2. input code `AAAABBCC4`
 3. select account
 4. click continue and authenticate
-5. below lines will be able to show on prompt
+5. below lines will be able to show up on prompt

 ```console
 [